-A further four text feature codes for layout of footnotes are included.
-These feature codes are listed in chapter 8.
+An additional text feature code for layout of footnotes is included.
+This feature code is listed in chapter 8.

 In order to display the attributes stored as extended entity data, the following two scripts are required.
 These two files, 'Showeed.lsp' and 'Showeed.dcl', are contained in the 'EXE' directory on the Ordnance Survey-supplied CD-ROM and should be placed in a directory in the AutoCAD preferences search string.
 This should include the directory containing the map data files in DXF.